cazacov/PocketComputers/sharp-e500/RAM-card/README.md

 REM check that file is now present on drive F:
 FILES "F:"

-REM check the remaining free disk space (must be ~8K less then on a newly initialized card) DSKF "F:"
+REM check the remaining free disk space (must be ~8K less than on a newly initialized card) DSKF "F:"

 REM test if information is preserved on the RAM card when not inserted in E500 (CR1216 cell should provide enough power to store data for few months)